List of Jimmy Neutron characters: Carl Wheezer

-Sheen Estevez
+Sheen Estévez

-Ramón Juarrea "Sheen" Estevez (voiced by Jeffrey Garcia) is a Mexican-American boy and Jimmy's slightly older, hyperactive, addled Hispanic best friend, characterized by his extremely unhealthy obsession with the fictional superhero "Ultra Lord" and the television series, video games, and merchandising inspired by the character.
-Sheen stated in "Operation: Rescue Jet Fusion".
-Sheen lives with his father and grandmother.
-Sheen's father makes a brief appearance in season one, although his face is not shown.
+Ramón Juarrea "Sheen" Estévez (voiced by Jeff Garcia) is a Mexican-American boy and Jimmy's slightly older, hyperactive, addled best friend, characterized by his unhealthy obsession with the fictional superhero "Ultra Lord" and the television series, video games, and merchandising inspired by the character.
+Sheen lives with his father, sister, and grandmother.
+Sheen's father makes a brief appearance in season one, though his face is not shown.

-Sheen is noted for his extreme, constant bouts of hyperactivity, which he demonstrates multiple times per episode, along with his misdirected, limited intelligence and short attention span, to the annoyance of his peers.
+Sheen is noted for his extreme, constant bouts of hyperactivity, which he demonstrates multiple times per episode, along with his misdirected, limited intelligence and short attention span, much to the annoyance of his peers.
 Alongside UltraLord, Sheen also appears to be interested in superheroes in general and in typical masculine subjects such as wrestling and is strongly infatuated with Libby, becoming her boyfriend by the time of the program's conclusion.

-Sheen would later star in his own spin-off show, Planet Sheen, which premiered in 2010.
-In this series, he goes into Jimmy's lab and steals his new rocket ship, which crash lands on the planet Zeenu a possible reference to Xenu.
-Due to the series being short-lived, he is never shown returning to Earth.
-However in the episode "The Tomorrow Boys", Sheen is shown to be living on Earth in the future.
+Sheen stars in the spin-off series Planet Sheen, which premiered in 2010.
+In the series, Sheen is stranded on the planet Zeenu after sneaking into Jimmy's lab and stealing his new rocket ship, which blasts him into space.
+He is never shown returning to Earth.
+However, in the episode "The Tomorrow Boys", Sheen is shown to be living on Earth in the future.

-His full name is a reference to the last names of both stage names and real names of father-son actors Martin Sheen, Charlie Sheen, and Emilio Estevez.
+Sheen was conceived as Japanese-American, but his ethnicity was changed to Mexican-American after Jeff Garcia portrayed him this way during auditions since other voice actors who were considered for the role struggled to give him a Japanese-type accent.
+His full name is a reference to the last names of both stage names and real names of father-son actors Martin Sheen, Charlie Sheen, and Emilio Estévez.

 Cindy Vortex

-Cynthia Aurora "Cindy" Vortex (voiced by Carolyn Lawrence) is a blonde-haired girl who lives across the street from Jimmy.
-She is a very sarcastic and independent tomboy who enjoys tai chi and karate, and will do anything for attention.
-She is also very smart and achieves the highest grades in her class besides Jimmy, a point of competition between the two of them.
+Cynthia Aurora "Cindy" Vortex (voiced by Carolyn Lawrence) is a blonde-haired girl who lives across the street from Jimmy's house.
+She is a very sarcastic and independent tomboy who enjoys tai chi and karate and will do anything for attention.
+She is also very smart and achieves the highest grades in her class besides Jimmy, a point of competition and dislike between the two of them.
 She feels that Jimmy is only ahead of her because he was given the better lot in life, and envies his lab.
-Despite frequently talking down to Jimmy and labeling him a "nerd", she herself isn't popular with many people aside from her best friend Libby.
-She has always had a crush on Jimmy but because of her pride it takes a while for her to admit it.
-In seasons 2 and 3, however, a recurring theme in the episodes is Jimmy and Cindy being put in situations where they need to work together, where they eventually come to terms with and realize their affection for each other.
+Despite frequently talking down to Jimmy and labeling him a "nerd", she herself is not popular with many people aside from her best friend Libby.
+She has always had a crush on Jimmy, but because of her pride it takes a while for her to admit it.
+In seasons 2 and 3, Jimmy and Cindy are placed in multiple situations where they need to work together, causing them to eventually come to terms with and realize their affection for each other.
 She often serves as an antagonist, but Jimmy also considers her part of his friend group.